• ROENFR

 d) have not engaged in political police activities.

-(2) In order for the members appointed/designated according to the provisions of paragraph (1) to be validated, the organizations will submit to CES the file, accompanied by a list, containing the following documents:
+(2) In order to validate the members appointed/designated according to the provisions of paragraph (1), the organizations will submit to CES the file, accompanied by a list, containing the following documents:

 b) a copy of the protocol of each party regarding the distribution of the number of seats in the specialized committees;